Bereket-Asfetaw/Bereket-Asfetaw/README.md

-- 👋 Hi, I’m Bereket-Asfetaw
+- 👋 Hi, I’m Bereket-Asfetaw i am full stack
-- 👀 I’m interested in ... making mangment system with php and python
+- 👀 I’m interested in ... making website with javascript frame workes and python django and flask
-- 🌱 I’m currently learning ... python on Havard universty
+- 🌱 I’m currently learning ... python on Havard universty and flutter and java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...